Talonachris/PellStats/README.md

 /pellram - Shows the used and max usable RAM

+/pellstorage - Shows the storage used by the server and max storage of the host drive

 /pellinfo - Shows the plugin version

 /pellgit - Gives you a link to this github page